MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/voice-input-in-unity.md

 grammarRecognizer.OnPhraseRecognized += grammarRecognizer_OnPhraseRecognized;
 ```

-You will get a callback containing information specified in your SRGS grammar which you can handle appropriately.
+You'll get a callback containing information specified in your SRGS grammar, which you can handle appropriately.
 Most of the important information will be provided in the semanticMeanings array.

 ```
 private void Grammar_OnPhraseRecognized(PhraseRecognizedEventArgs args)